 “NFL SuperPro was a short-lived comic book series published by Marvel Comics, centered on Phil Grayfield, an ex National Football League (NFL) player who survives a freak accident and wears a near-indestructible football uniform.
 Produced in collaboration with the NFL and written by Fabian Nicieza and artist Jose Delbo, the series started publication in 1991 and ended after 12 issues.”

 The character made his debut in the NFL SuperPro Super Bowl Edition special released by Marvel in January 1991.
-Probably the most noteworthy aspect of this book is the painted cover by the incredible Joe Jusko.
+Probably the most noteworthy aspect of this book is the painted cover by the incredible Joe Jusko, which can be seen above.
 I supposed it’s a toss-up over which was a career highlight for Jusko, painting this cover or the one he did for the Nightcat special.

 Several months after the Super Bowl Edition an ongoing NFL SuperPro series was launched which, as indicated above, lasted for a year.
 And that brings us to issue #6, cover-dated March 1992.